coverxiaoeye/finity/README.md

 ### ping
 Ping event to keep the current connection.
 This event should be sent only if sign in completed.
+Idle connections will be closed within several seconds (actually 5 times of read timeout).

 FORMAT: {"id": xxx, "event": "ping", "args": xxx}
 * <b>args</b> can be omitted (better)